How Do Tattoo Artists Earn Their Income?

 Workspace Costs

-Renting a space outside of a tattoo parlor can be costly for artists.
-On the other hand, renting within a tattoo parlor may come with the added benefit of not having to purchase all equipment and materials, as these may be included in the rent or commission.
+Opting to rent a space outside of a tattoo parlor can end up being quite pricey for tattoo artists.
+However, going for a rental spot within a tattoo parlor can come with the added perk of not having to shoulder the cost of purchasing all the necessary equipment and materials.
+These essentials might be included in the rent or commission agreement, making it a more cost-effective choice.

 Materials Costs